-Initially the replace tool operated by detaching the volumes from the instance being replaced, then re-attaching the volumes to the new instance.
+Initially, the replace tool operated by detaching the volumes from the instance being replaced, then re-attaching the volumes to the new instance.
 This limited the usage of the tool to EBS-backed instances.
-Another often-requested extension to the tool was resizing a Data Centre to a different node size to upgrade to a newly added node size, for example, or to switch over to the resizable class nodes.
+Another often-requested extension to the tool was resizing a Data Centre to a different node size to upgrade to a newly added node size, or to switch over to the resizable class nodes.

-To address this problem, we have recently extended the replace tool to remove these limitation and a support the advanced use case.
+To address this problem, we have recently extended the replace tool to remove these limitations and support the complete rolling replace use case.
 The new “copy data” replace mode replaces a node in the following stages:

-- Provision the new node of desired size
+- Provision the new node of the desired size

-- Copy most of data from the old node to the new node
+- Copy most of the data from the old node to the new node

 - Join the replacement node to the cluster

-We explored a number of solutions to the problem of copy data to the new node while minimising impact to the running nodes.
-After discarding several alternatives, settled on a solution which builds on Instaclustr’s existing, proven backup/restore system.
-This ensures minimal resource strain on the node being replaced as we only need to copy data added since the last backup was taken and most of the data is already stored in the cloud storage.
+We explored a number of solutions to the problem of copying data to the new node while minimising the impact to the running nodes.
+After discarding several alternatives, we settled on a solution built on Instaclustr’s existing, proven backup/restore system.
+This ensures minimal resource strain on the node being replaced as we only need to copy the data added since the last backup was taken and most of the data is already stored in the cloud storage.

-Stopping the old node ensuring no data is lost requires stopping Cassandra and uploading the last remaining bit of data added since the previous step.
-This process usually completes within 10 minutes to ensure minimal degradation of cluster performance.
+Stopping the old node ensuring that no data is lost requires stopping Cassandra and uploading the data that has been written since the previous step.
+This process usually completes within 10 minutes, ensuring a minimal degradation of cluster performance.

-After all of the data is on the new node the old node is terminated, its public and private IP’s are transferred to the new node and Cassandra is started on the new node.
-As the replacement node joins it receives the data it missed during the short downtime as hinted handoffs.
+After all of the data is on the new node, the old node is terminated, its public and private IP’s are transferred to the new node, and Cassandra is started on the new node.
+As the replacement node joins, it receives the data that was missed during the short downtime as hinted handoffs.

-The new solution has allowed us to standardise our approach to node replacement for all instance types using the proven technology of our Cassandra backup system to improve the overall performance of the process.
-At the moment this resize functionality is controlled by our administrators and can be requested by customers via our support channel.
-We will like make the functionality available directly to users in the future.
+The new solution has allowed us to standardise our approach to node replacement for all instance types (local and external storage) using the proven technology of our Cassandra backup system to improve the overall performance of the process.
+At the moment, this resize functionality is controlled by our administrators and can be requested by customers via our support channel.
+We will likely make the functionality available directly to users in the future.